eslam-mrc/GCP-Spark-Demo/README.md

 - JSON module for encoding and decoding JSON data.

 ## Note
-I don't have access to Dataproc but I ran and tested the unit test code and validated the output manually using the sample data.
+- I don't have access to Dataproc but I ran and tested the unit test code and validated the output manually using the sample data.
 You will find the validation sheet also attached.
+- For the unit testing, I used Spark 2.4.7 along with python 2.7.5

 ## Resources
 001